Isogeometric FEM-BEM coupled structural-acoustic analysis of shells using subdivision surfaces: Loop Subdivision Surfaces

-where $B_a$ are the box-spline basis functions, $\vec \xi = (\xi_1, \xi_2) \in [0,1]^{2}$ are local coordinates in the triangle $e$ and $ \vec{P}_{a}$ are the coordinates of the twelve control vertices.
+where $B_a$ are the box-spline basis functions, $\vec \xi = (\xi_1, \xi_2)$ are two of the barycentric local coordinates in the triangle $e$ and $ \vec{P}_{a}$ are the coordinates of the twelve control vertices.
 In triangles with irregular vertices it is necessary to apply first a few steps of subdivision refinement until the considered point lies in a patch of elements so that~\eqref{eq:boxSpline_physicalcoord} can again be applied.
-This is possible since during subdivision refinement all newly created vertices are regular and subsequent refinement of the surface leads to a greater number patches with only regular vertices.
-As proposed by Stam~\cite{Stam1998a} the previously sketched process can be used to devise an algorithm for obtaining subdivision basis functions $N_b (\vec \xi)$ for triangle patches that contain irregular vertices allowing the geometry to be interpolated as
+This is possible since during subdivision refinement all newly created vertices are regular and repeated refinement leads to more and more patches with only regular vertices.
+As proposed by Stam~\cite{Stam1998a} this can be used to devise an algorithm for obtaining subdivision basis functions $N_a (\vec \xi)$ for triangle patches that contain irregular vertices allowing the geometry to be interpolated as

 where $n_v$ are the number of vertices in the patch containing triangle $e$ and its neighbouring triangles (which share a vertex with $e$) and $\vec P_a$ are the coordinates of the vertices on the coarse control mesh.
 There is no closed-form expression for $N_a (\boldsymbol \xi) $ available, only an algorithm for evaluating it for almost any given $\boldsymbol \xi $.
 See~\cite{cirakortiz2000} for details.
 It is clear that on regular patches $N_a \equiv B_a$ so that in the following basis functions are always denoted with $N_a$.